 Your legal protection includes the right to seek compensation for injuries caused by the store owner’s failure to take reasonable steps to prevent harm to others.

 Common Causes of Store Injuries

-- Liquids spilled onto the floor and aisle obstructions
+- Liquids spilled onto the floor

 - Faulty staircases, elevators, and escalators

 A duty of care is a legal obligation to avoid causing harm to others.
 It means retail stores must do everything reasonably possible to ensure their customers are safe from dangerous conditions that might cause injuries.

 If the store fails to prevent or correct a dangerous situation, and it causes you to get hurt, the owners and managers are considered negligent.

 Negligence is a breach, or violation, of the store owner’s duty of care.
 That violation makes the retailer liable for his customer’s damages.
 Damages can include medical and therapy bills, out-of-pocket expenses for medicines, lost wages, and the customer’s pain and suffering.

 Round-up of legal terms used in injury claims: